peteroupc/peteroupc.github.io/randomgendoc.md

      |      Generates the 'k'th smallest 'b'-bit uniform random
      |      number out of 'n' of them.
      |
+     |  kthsmallest_urand(self, n, k)
+     |      Generates the 'k'th smallest 'b'-bit uniform random
+     |      number out of 'n' of them; returns the result in
+     |      the form of a "u-rand", or a partially sampled uniform
+     |      random number (Karney, "Sampling exactly from the normal distribution").
+     |
      |  latlon(self)
      |      Generates an independent and uniform random latitude and
      |      longitude, in radians.
 West and south coordinates